 - GUI based, easy to use.
 Files transfer requires simple drag and drop.

-- Supports both Intel-based Mac and M1 chipset-based Mac devices.
+- Supports both Intel-based Mac and M chipset-based Mac devices.

-- Supports all MacOS starting from MacOS Sierra to Monterey.
+- Supports all MacOS including latest MacOS 26 .

 - No data is lost or corrupted druing tranferring.